aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/index.md

 :::tip **Key AIT-2 dates:**
 *All dates and times shown are for Pacific Time, year 2022.*
 - **June 30:** Registration starts.
 Node and identity verification begins.
-- **July 9:** Node registration locked.
+- **July 7:** Registration ends.
 Only 48 hours left to complete identity verification.
 - **July 11:** Selection process concludes.
 Email notifications are sent.
+If your node is selected, you will have 24 hours to join the AIT-2 Validator set.
 - **July 12:** Aptos Incentivized Testnet 2 goes live at noon.
 Validator score tracking begins.
+- **July 22:** AIT-2 concludes.
 :::

 To participate in the Aptos Incentivized Testnet-2 (AIT-2) program, follow the below steps.
 Use these steps as a checklist to keep track of your progress.
 A detailed documentation for each step is provided.